readthedocs/sphinx_rtd_theme/docs/contributing.rst

 If you have Docker available on your platform, you can get started building CSS and JS artifacts a bit faster and won't have to worry about any of the setup spilling over into your general environment.

-When building with Docker, we create an image containing the build dependencies, such as `SASS`_ , `Wyrm` and `Webpack`_ in the anticipated versions.
+When building with Docker, we create an image containing the build dependencies.
 Some of these are quite outdated and therefore ideal to isolate a container.
 The image is tagged as ``sphinx_rtd_theme:latest``.

 Inside the running docker image, we mount the working copy of the repository, build the artifacts and finally copy out those artifacts into your external environment.